mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 ### Summary of structural components of applied pedagogy - REEPP

-MOVE BUT - FIND A GOOD PLACE FOR THIS
-The use of conceptual and practical frameworks to scaffold domain specific working practices can help ameliorate the dialectical tension between engagement via tinkering and requirements to promote "principled understanding" [@barron_doing_1998, p.63].
-Broadening the focus of this chapter beyond an exploration of abstract and concrete elements of the learning design, I now return to the gap in research on project-based approaches to digital making, in finding appropriate level of scaffolding [@waite_teaching_2021; @quintana_scaffolding_2004].

 The previous section has shown how instead of explicit teaching of concepts, the structural support provided by the use of GDPs allows a flexible navigation of the abstract and concrete elements of learning experience driven by participant choice.
 This section summarises an approach to facilitate the use of GDPs via a technical structuring of resources.
-This technical structure synthesises use of a code playground, game library, a half-baked game template, UMC pedagogy, and the use of a collection of game design patterns.
-While similar approaches exist this pedagogical structure is innovative in the way systemic tensions have been resolved and congruencies introduced.
 I propose that key elements of this pedagogy constitute a replicable approach which is a valuable contribution to coding education.
 To communicate the essence of this structural, technical model I propose an acronym remix enabled, elective, progressive, pattern patching (REEPPP).

 The summary table has been written to be applicable to projects beyond the use of games.